On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Introduction

+Consequently, we prove the optimality and completeness of the MCTS rule.
+And we also prove the polynomial complexity of the optimal pivot iterations when the number of vertices in the feasible region is $C_n^m$.
+Concretely, the MCTS rule can find all the shortest pivot paths according to Wiener-khinchin law of large Numbers.
+Firstly, the MCTS rule can find the optimal pivot path when explorations approaches infinity.
+Then the MCTS rule can find all the different pivot paths when executions approach infinity.
+Additionally, from the perspective of combinatorial numbers, we prove that the minimum pivot iterations is polynomial of variables when the number of vertices in the feasible region is $C_n^m$.
+We also verify the polynomial iterations from the geometric perspective.

-Given the above four aspects, we present a novel MCTS rule that provides the the least number of pivot iterations and a method to find multiple pivot paths.
-Additionally, using the MCTS rule, we can label massive instances with little cost for the supervised pivot rule.
+Given the above four aspects, we present a novel MCTS rule that provides all the shortest pivot paths.
+Additionally, we can label massive instances with little cost for the supervised pivot rule based on the proposed MCTS rule.
 Comprehensive experiments on the NETLIB benchmark and random instances demonstrated the efficacy of the MCTS rule.
 It is worth noting that compared with the minimum pivot iterations achieved by other popular pivot rules, our result is only 54.55\% for random instances and 49.06\% for NETLIB.

-Our main contributions are as follows: \begin{itemize} \item Construct the SimplexPseudoTree to ensure that MCTS can be applied to the simplex method while avoiding duplicate bases. \item The MCTS rule under theoretical guarantee is proposed to determine the optimal pivot, and all the best pivot paths of the simplex method for general linear instances are extracted. \item Provide a method to obtain the optimal pivoting labels for the supervised pivot rule within the allowable range of the calculation cost. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item Construct the SimplexPseudoTree to ensure that MCTS can be applied to the simplex method while avoiding duplicate bases. \item Propose the MCTS rule to determine all the optimal pivot sequences. \item Provide a method to obtain the optimal pivoting labels for the supervised pivot rule within the allowable range of the calculation cost. \item Give comprehensive theory for the optimality and complexity of the MCTS rule. \end{itemize}

 The remainder of this paper is organized as follows.
-Sections 2 and 3 briefly introduce the background and related works, respectively.
-In Section 4, we introduce the proposed MCTS rule in detail using four subsections.
-Section 5 presents experimental results.
-The conclusions and further work are presented in Sections 6 and 7, respectively.
+Sections 2 introduces the background and related works.
+Section 3 introduces the SimplexPseudoTree to translate the simplex method for applying RL methods.
+Section 4 presents the optimal MCTS rule for the simplex method.
+We prove the optimality and complexity of the proposed optimal pivot rule in Section 5.
+Section 6 presents experimental results.
+The conclusions and further works are presented in Sections 7 and 8, respectively.